barichd/brailleorch/borframework.md

 <h2 id="codebooks">D. Braille Music Notation Codebooks Used In This Development</h2>

-Braille music code used by BrailleOrch is based on New International Manual Of Braille Music Notation published in 1996 in Switzerland.
+Braille music code used by BrailleOrch is based on New International Manual Of Braille Music Notation (NIM) published in 1996 in Switzerland.
 You can download a MS Word version [here](http://www.rnib.org.uk/sites/default/files/New%20International%20Manual.doc) from RNIB, and a zipped braille version which contains both Grades 1 and 2 English braille editions [here](https://www.sbs.ch/fileadmin//documents/musik/sy_engl.zip) from the original publisher SBS.
 This manual is just a brief introduction to all available signs.
 For detailed rules, some additional features and symbols, it's highly recommended to consult the newer Music Braille Code 2015 published in The US.
 You can download the 2015 American code as both PDF and Braille formats [here](http://www.brailleauthority.org/music/music.html).
 Since this book is mainly used by American countries, the format may be slightly different, especially the braille version, which is written using Unified English Braille.
 So the New International Manual should always be the first reference when there are any conflicts.
 In future development, we can implement both codebooks to output both formats via the users' choice.

 Literary braille transcription can be considered later, because we rely on the automatic transcription package [Liblouis](http://www.liblouis.org).
 There's only one exception, Chinese braille used in the main continent other than Hongkong and Taiwan.
 It needs additional complex wording and toning rules, so there must be a  separate development in the future.
 (The Zh-chn table is currently under check, and we hope it will appear in the next release of Liblouis.
 Then this exception can be removed, and we only need to do some implementations for Chinese texts within music context.)